-Roussel-Machine text-AI; liquify lingo-spatial assemblages
+Roussel-Machine; a text-AI to liquify lingo-spatial assemblages

 Let text perform in space, collaboratively